jorgebucaran/hyperapp/docs/jsx.md

 We can use [Babel](https://github.com/babel/babel) to transform JSX into [`h`](/docs/api.md#h) function calls and a bundler to create a single file we can deliver to the browser.

-In a new directory, create an `index.html` file:
+In a new directory, create an `index.html` file.

 ```html
 <!doctype html>